 There's so much to do, in fact, that it can sometimes be overwhelming.
 And we'd argue there are few things more fun than dashing over to a temporary bar or restaurant pop-up.
 It's the temporary nature that makes them so enticing - truly food FOMO at its finest.

 What exactly is a pop-up restaurant we hear the uninitiated cry?
 Loosely speaking, it's a temporary space that offers something a little different to the norm.
 London is chock-full of pop-ups that are just waiting to be discovered, some as simple as a preview for a hot new restaurant, others are so elaborate they border on theatre.

-The only difficult thing with London pop ups is that there’s an awful lot of them, and it can be tough to work out which ones are actually legit and which were conceived on the back of a Wetherspoons napkin.
-There’s no need to worry though, as here at SquareMeal, we’ve made it our mission to pound the pavements of the capital looking for the latest and greatest pop ups in town.
+The challenge is that we are spoiled for choice, not to mention they can't all be good.
+There’s no need to worry though, as here at SquareMeal, we’ve made it our mission to pound the pavements of the capital looking for the latest and greatest pop-up restaurants in London.
 We regularly update this page with all of the latest London pop up launches, so you know which ones are actually worth your time.
 So, all that's left for you to do is get out there and enjoy them.

 Pop up London restaurants

 Some of London’s most successful restaurants started out life as pop-ups.
 Want to know what the next big thing on the capital’s dining scene will be before it sets up shop permanently?
 Stay ahead of the curve by visiting one of these pop-up restaurants.

 Fix the Food Chain at The Sea, The Sea, Hackney

 When: 30 October - End of November